 Think of basic definition of community.
 A group of common people living together or share the same attributes.

 Think from a regular reader perspective, if he likes your blog.
 He must be interested to be a part of it by various ways.
-Best way is give them option to be a part of your blog by joining various communities.
+The best way is to give them the option to be a part of your blog by joining various social channels of your brand.

 What are the communities you can form within your blog?